subratpp/NeSy/README.md

 This is a "Giving Back" repository where NeSy models are implemented from scratch in notebook style as a tutorial.

+**Toy Problem:** MNIST Addition (two or multi-digit)

+### Benchmarks
+The following benchmarks are typically used in the literature but are not considered for evaluation in this repository, as our focus is on learning architectures.
+1. Sudoko Solving
+2. Visual Sudoko
+3. Hand-Written Formula
+4. Leaf and Scene Identification

+---

+## Architectures

 ### [DreamCoder](https://dl.acm.org/doi/10.1145/3453483.3454080), ACM-SIGPLAN, 2021